List of General Hospital characters introduced in the 2000s: Storylines

+Faith Rosco

-Faith RoscoFaith Rosco (maiden name Flynn) is a fictional character on the ABC soap opera, General Hospital.
+Faith Rosco (maiden name Flynn) is a fictional character on the ABC soap opera, General Hospital.
 Cynthia Preston originated the role in December 2002 and portrayed the mafia princess until the character's death in 2005.

 Faith Rosco arrived in Port Charles in late 2002 to take down rival mobster, Sonny Corinthos.
 She partnered up with Ned Ashton, who blamed Sonny for the death of Kristina Cassadine.
 Ned soon became fed up with her, and ended their partnership.

 Rosco found a new partner in Sonny's new lawyer Ric Lansing.
 When Ric attempted to end his partnership with Faith, she did not want to let him go.
 Encouraged by their one night stand, Faith continued to pursue Ric, though he too rejected her advances at every turn.
 After realizing Ric had fallen in love and eloped with Elizabeth Webber, Faith tried to run her off.
 When she found out Elizabeth was pregnant, she tricked Elizabeth into a supposed meeting with Sonny.
 As Liz's back was turned, she pushed her down the stairs.
 Elizabeth had a miscarriage.
 Ric blamed Sonny.

 Rosco continually tried to convince Ric he would not be happy with Elizabeth.
 She went as far as breaking into Ric and Liz's home to poison Liz.
 Elizabeth survived.
 Ric found out about what Faith did.
 He set her up to confess while the PCPD listened in.
 To avoid going to prison, Faith made a deal with the FBI to bring down Lorenzo Alcazar.
 Part of the deal was to pose as Sonny's mistress.

 She turned on Sonny, and teamed up with Alcazar.
 The two planned to bring Sonny's ex-wife, Lily Rivera Corinthos, "back from the dead" to haunt him.
 The plan fell through.
 Faith began working on her own plan and at the next meeting of the five families, Faith had them all killed.
 She gloated about her accomplishment to Sonny until Sonny informed her Jason survived the shooting.
 Faith panicked and offered to work with him against Alcazar.
 Sonny refused and pulled out his gun – but he could not seem to pull the trigger.